 As a ceramic decorative object, handle with care—avoid drops or hard knocks.

-Dust regularly with a soft cloth or use a gentle brush for the crevices around coral and shells.
+Dust occaisionally with a soft cloth or use a gentle brush for the crevices around coral and shells.